Why a life folder is critical to any succession planning

 Why would I need this death folder?

-The purpose of having this in case of death binder or file is to have another layer of preparation for your loved ones, in case you pass away unexpectedly.
+The purpose of having death organisation and in this case a death binder or file is to have another layer of preparation for your loved ones, in case you pass away unexpectedly.
 The loss of a loved one is stressful enough without having to laboriously piece together the deceased’s financial affairs.
 During such a time, your loved ones are potentially in the dark, not knowing how things stand and even whether bills can be paid.

 Furthermore, leaving behind a puzzle of documents for your loved ones to solve will delay inheritors’ access to funds as they try to obtain probate and could potentially cost a small fortune in legal fees.